Death of Lazarus Averbuch: Literature

 Jane Addams responded to the Averbuch murder with an essay, "The Chicago Settlements and Social Unrest," printed in Charities and the Commons.
 Addams, speaking from her position as the head of a settlement house, argued that immigrants were treated as poorly or more poorly by the authorities in America as they had been treated in their home countries.
 Besides Jane Addams' essay, others found inspiration in Averbuch's death.
 Walter Roth and Joe Kraus's book, An Accidental Anarchist: How the Killing of a Humble Jewish Immigrant by Chicago's Chief of Police Exposed the Conflict between Law and Order and Civil Rights in Early Twentieth Century America, aims to reconstruct the context of Averbuch's death and studies the perspectives of the parties involved.
 The story of Lazarus Averbuch struck author Aleksander Hemon as a failure of the American Dream.
 His novel, The Lazarus Project, follows an Eastern European immigrant to America discovering the story of Lazarus Averbuch.

+Legacy

+The location of Averbuch's death is memorialized with a plaque at 2131 N. Hudson in the Lincoln Park neighborhood, where he was killed.
+The sign states, "In memory of Lazarus Averbuch who emigrated from Russia in 1908 and died here shortly thereafter."